wscstrive/3dv-paper/README.md

 >★★★★★☆☆☆☆☆

 - __SuGaR: Surface-Aligned Gaussian Splatting for Efficient 3D Mesh Reconstruction and High-Quality Mesh Rendering.__ _Antoine Guédon, Vincent Lepetit._ __CVPR, 2024.__ [[`Paper`](https://arxiv.org/pdf/2311.12775)] [[`Code`](https://github.com/Anttwo/SuGaR)] ([`Note`]()) (★★★☆☆)
-  - For constructing the SDF function, all overlapping Gaussians on each pixel are considered, and the one with the highest contribution (or whose center is closest to the pixel) is selected.
+  - For __constructing the SDF function__, all overlapping Gaussians on each pixel are considered, and the one with the __highest contribution__ (or whose center is closest to the pixel) is selected.
     > __Question:__ _Does the regularization process select the Gaussian with the highest contribution to reduce its distance from the pixel, or the one closest to the pixel to enhance its contribution?_
-  - For aligning Gaussians with the surface, the 3D Gaussians are flattened into 2D Gaussians to better approximate the scene surface.
+  - For aligning Gaussians with the surface, the 3D Gaussians are flattened into 2D Gaussians to better approximate the scene surface by __3-scales eigenvalue decomposition__.

     > $$
     > \begin{aligned}